Chapter 10: Combining and reshaping

 Key Concept: resample groups by time interval, groupby groups by value

-df.groupby(“program”) (Part 3) splits rows by whatever value is already in the caste column. series.resample(“W”) splits rows by which week their DatetimeIndex label falls into, intervals that did not exist as a column at all until resample created them.
+df.groupby(“program”) (Chapter 3) splits rows by whatever value is already in the caste column. series.resample(“W”) splits rows by which week their DatetimeIndex label falls into, intervals that did not exist as a column at all until resample created them.
 Both still end with an aggregation like .mean() to combine each group into one number.

 Monthly resampling on the same series needs only a different frequency string.
 In pandas 3 the old "M" alias was removed; the replacement is "ME" (month-end), which anchors each bucket to the last calendar day of the month: